Tim7513/UBC-ProfPilot/README.md

 # ubc-prof-pilot

-Prof Pilot is a full-stack web application that let's UBC students explore professors and courses using real-time data.
+Prof Pilot is a full-stack web application that lets UBC students explore professors and courses using real-time data.

 It integrates:
 - RateMyProf review summaries